Jake-The-Human/PizzaCrawler/README.txt

  | |___| | | (_| |\ V  V /| |  __/ |
   \____|_|  \__,_| \_/\_/ |_|\___|_|

-this is a modified webcrawer i made after watching the newBoston python tutorials on a webcrwaler.
-I call this one the pizza crawler. you give it the number of pages you want it to search, town, and state you want it to search.
-Note: state needs to be 2 letters long both being caps. and the town needs to be capitalized. the web crawler uses Yellow Pages to find url.
+this is a modified webcrawer i made after watching the newBoston python tutorials on a webcrwalers.
+I call this one the pizza crawler. you give it the number of pages you want it to search, a town, and the state you want it to search.
+Note: state needs to be 2 letters long both being caps. the web crawler uses Yellow Pages to find url.

 also got the crazy cool ascii art from this generator: http://patorjk.com/software/taag/#p=display&f=Isometric3&t=%20%20Pizza%0ACrawler